Genivia/ugrep/README.md

            -g GLOB, --glob=GLOB
                   Search  only  files   whose   name   matches   GLOB,   same   as --include=GLOB.
 If GLOB is preceded by a `!', skip files whose name matches GLOB, same as --exclude=GLOB.
-This option  may  be repeated.

            --group-separator=SEP
                   Use SEP as a group separator for context options -A, -B, and -C.
                   By default SEP is a double hyphen (`--').

            -H, --with-filename
                   Always  print  the  filename  with  output  lines.
 This is the default when there is more than one file to search.

            -h, --no-filename
                   Never print filenames with output lines.
 This  is  the  default when  there is only one file (or only standard input) to search.

            --help Print a help message.

            -I     Ignore matches in binary files.
 This option  is  equivalent  to the --binary-files=without-match option.

            -i, --ignore-case
                   Perform  case  insensitive  matching.
 By default, ugrep is case sensitive.
 This option applies to ASCII letters only.

+           --ignore-files[=FILE]
+                  Ignore files and directories specified in a  FILE  when  encoun- tered  in  recursive  searches.
+The  default  is `.gitignore'.
+                  Files and directories matching the globs in FILE are ignored  in the directory tree rooted at each FILE's location by temporarily overriding --exclude and --exclude-dir globs.
+This  option  may be repeated.

            --include=GLOB
                   Search  only files whose name matches GLOB using wildcard match-